meyburdj/concept_bot_filter/README.md

 </student's question>
 ```

 The raw chatGPT prompt handles happy conversational pathways quite well.
-If a student asks a question rooted in fact within the teacher’s domain, the teacher responds as intended.
+If a student asks a question rooted in fact within the teacher’s domain, the
+bot responds as intended.

 Examples of happy paths:
 World History